LuisF3/freelance_project/README.md

     <ul>
       <li> "$ python3 manage.py collectstatic" </li>
     </ul>
-    These kind of problem is caused because Django uses different approaches to handle static files in development and deployment servers.
-It should work if the tutorial was followed correctly.
+    These kind of problem is caused because Django uses different approaches to handle static files in development and deployment servers and, since we are using both (the project is beeing served in freel-project.herokuapp.com), it gets confusing sometimes.
+Anyway, it should work if the tutorial was followed correctly.
   </li>
 </ol>